ruuda/musium/docs/lastfm-import.md

 script](configuration.md#exec_post_idle_path).
 The setup would be the same as for scrobbling, except instead of calling `lastfm scrobble`, the unit’s `ExecStart=` would use `lastfm sync`.

+## Data

+All imported Last.fm scrobbles are stored in the `lastfm_listens` table in [the database](configuration.md#db_path).
+Aside for usage in Musium, this table acts as a local backup of your Last.fm listens.
+You own your data.